ritu-19/Machine-Learning-Projects/README.md

 5. <b>Image Classification </b> In this project, a convolutional neural network is implemented to classify images from the CIFAR-10 dataset. <b> <i> DataSet Used: <a href ="https://www.cs.toronto.edu/~kriz/cifar.html" > CIFAR-10 Dataset </a></i></b>

+<b>Capstone Project </b>

+6. <b> Quora: Identifying Questions with same intent </b> In this project, a binary classification model is build using a simulated dataset containing a pair of questions and a binary class label stating whether a pair is duplicate or not to identify whether a question pair is duplicate or not.  <b> <i> DataSet Used: <a href ="https://www.kaggle.com/quora/question-pairs-dataset" > Kaggle : Quora - Questions  Dataset</a></i></b>

 This work is licensed under a <a href= "https://creativecommons.org/licenses/by-nc-nd/4.0/"> Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License </a>.
 Please refer to <a href="https://www.udacity.com/legal">Udacity Terms of Service </a>for further information.